 Reserva Las Gralarias was launched in 1998 with the purchase of a small farm of 7.5 hectares (19 acres).
 On a brief birding trip to this area birders had found a number of uncommon and some rare bird species endemic to the Chocó biogeographic zone which is considered one of the world´s most important endemic bird areas.
 Such species included Moustached Antpitta and Orange-breasted Fruiteater, both species very poorly known at that time and still considered very rare in this area.
 The reserve continues to harbor these and many other rare species.

-Since 1998 additional lands have been purchased, by the current owner with the help of conservation-minded donors and birders and with the ongoing work and support of the Las Gralarias Foundation, Inc. Thanks to a large donation from the US-based Gulf Coast Bird Observatory and many smaller donations, in July 2007 RLG was able to almost double its size.
-It now encompasses 425 hectares (1063 acres) of cloud forest habitat ranging from an elevation of 1790m (5370 ft) up to 2400m (7200ft).
-Our efforts to protect the Santa Rosa River watershed as well as our plans to build a field research station are progressing.
+Since 1998 additional lands have been purchased, by the current owner with the help of conservation-minded donors and birders and with the ongoing work and support of the Las Gralarias Foundation, Inc. Thanks to large donations from the USA-based Gulf Coast Bird Observatory as well as stock, matching grants and cash donations from many donors, the reserve has grown to encompass over 1300 acres (525 hectares) of cloud forest habitat stretching across the equator and ranging from 1750-2400 m elevation (appr.
+5800-8000 feet).
+Our ongoing efforts to protect the Santa Rosa River watershed still need funding for the final 700-acre land purchase.

 Masked Flowerpiercer Photo by Dusan Brinkhuizen

 Reserva Las Gralarias protects four important water systems which serve as the source of water for native wildlife as well as for downslope communities.
-The reserve is made up of 7 different parcels of land purchased over 9 years and is located along the equator at 00°00´33"S latitude and 78°44´15" W longitude, within the parish of Mindo, the counties of San Miguel de Los Bancos and Nanegalito, and the Province of Pichincha, 2 hours by the main highway, northwest of Quito, Ecuador.
+The reserve is made up of 8 different parcels of land purchased since 1998 and is located along the equator at 00°00´33"S latitude and 78°44´15" W longitude, within the parish of Mindo, the counties of San Miguel de Los Bancos and Nanegalito, and the Province of Pichincha, 2 hours by the main highway, northwest of Quito, Ecuador.

 'Las Gralarias' is the Spanish term for the genus of ground antbirds Grallaria, of which there are 5 species confirmed as residents on the reserve.

 Reserva Las Gralarias is home to a variety of endangered plants, frogs and birds.
 In December 2005 and January 2006, a male Black-breasted Puffleg was photographed at the reserve, near the guest house, where it fed mostly on fuchsia flowers.
 This is the lowest altitudinal record confirmed for this critically endangered species.
 We have also had regular sightings of the very range-restricted Chocó endemic Hoary Puffleg, including in 2010 a nest and nestling along Canyon´s Trail and several individuals regularly visiting our feeders.
-In November 2007 a rare Spectacled Bear was observed along the road near the guest houses, and in March 2010 another Spectacled Bear was observed on Guan Gulch Trail behind the guest houses.
-In October 2010 probably the same bear was photographed in a tree behind the guest houses!
+From November 2007 through December 2017 we have had various sightings and trailcam photos of Spectacled Bear near the guest houses and along Canyons Trail.
+We have had several sightings and a photograph in December 2018 of Olinguito near the guest houses and along Guan Gulch Tail.
+The unique Shape-shifting Rain Frog is regularly seen near the guest houses.
 Numerous other rare and range-restricted species are regularly recorded on the reserve and a number of species new to science have been discovered at and named for Las Gralarias.

 Black-breasted Puffleg Photo by Jane Lyons

 Beginning in 2005 frog experts have conducted a series of surveys throughout the reserve.
 The results have been amazing: eleven species of endangered amphibians are now known to live at Las Gralarias, including 3 species of glass frog that are considered critically endangered and are currently known only from Las Gralarias.
 In addition, some 6-7 species of frog that may be new to science have recently been found on the reserve.
-Thanks to a multi-year grant received in January 2012 from the "Save Our Species" program of the IUCN-World Bank-Global Environment Facility, researchers from the Universidad Tecnológica Indoamérica in Quito and from various universities in the US are continuing this exciting field research.
+Thanks to a multi-year grant received in January 2012 from the "Save Our Species" program of the IUCN-World Bank-Global Environment Facility, researchers from the Universidad Tecnológica Indoamérica in Quito.
+In 2018 the new Pristimantis gralarias was formally described and in 2019 we will be hosting university student researchers from University of California Berkeley, Ohio Northern University and the Universidad San Francisco de Quito.

 Kinkajou at our hummingbird feeders